-Those individuals intending to function in a school situation must have or qualify for certification as a teacher.
-Since AUM recommends to the state the student's qualification for certification, AUM now has a policy that a letter grade of "B" or higher must be earned in all the Practicums before a recommendation for certification will be made.
+Those individuals intending to function in a school situation must have or qualify for certification as a teacher and present evidence of at least two years of successful teaching experience.
+Since AUM recommends to the state the student's qualification for certification, AUM has a policy that students must earn a letter grade of "B" or higher in all the Practicums before a recommendation for certification will be made.

 Those individuals intending to function in a non-schooling setting must have some prior experience in dealing with people on an interpersonal level.
-There must be some minimal indication that interpersonal relations are an area of interest and expertise for the prospective student.
+Indication that interpersonal relations are an area of interest and expertise for the prospective student is required.

 Because of the many diverse counseling situations potentially available to the graduate of this program, flexibility in course work is permissible.
-Students should consult with a faculty member in Counselor Education in the planning of specific programs to meet their particular needs.
+Students should consult with a faculty member in Counselor Education each quarter to plan specific programs to meet their particular needs.